.

 Loud, brash and larger than life, but with a heart of gold and sensitive nature, Angie Rebecchi is the proud wife of Big Kev and mother of three sons, Shane, Kevin (Stonefish) and Jarrod (Toadfish).
 Family is the most important thing in life for Angie, and she always strives to ensure that her children get the best out of life, no matter how much hardship she has to endure along the way.
 What is most endearing about Angie is her ability to smile through all kinds of adversity, and she remains good humoured, colourful and full of energy at all times.

-It was with a great sense of pride that Angie moved from the tough district of West Warratah into the more upmarket neighbourhood of Erinsborough in 1995.
+It was with a great sense of pride that Angie moved from the tough district of West Waratah into the more upmarket neighbourhood of Erinsborough in 1995.
 No. 32 Ramsay Street was a beautiful family home, and Angie was delighted to be surrounded by neighbours such as Karl and Susan Kennedy - a doctor and a teacher.
 Angie also threw herself into community projects, most notably the local drama society where she proudly landed the part of 'The Mud Pie' in the play A Nightmare in Erinsborough.
 And Angie was forever telling her new neighbours all about her husband, building him up to be some kind of giant, tough nut truck driver.
 Thus, it was with great surprise that the residents greeted the thin, wiry Big Kev when he finally pulled up in Ramsay Street in his truck.
 Angie - in full 'Mud Pie' garb - was ecstatic to finally get to show her husband off to the neighbours, and she lifted Kev up in her arms to carry him into their new home.

 But Angie's new found happiness in Ramsay Street was to be short lived.
-Angie was mortified when Shane was exposed as the thief who had been stealing from the neighbours, and the Rebecchi clan packed up and moved back to West Warratah, such was the shame they felt.
+Angie was mortified when Shane was exposed as the thief who had been stealing from the neighbours, and the Rebecchi clan packed up and moved back to West Waratah, such was the shame they felt.
 Angie even pulled out of the play due to her embarrassment, although she insisted that it was because she wouldn't be as nearby.
 However, the Rebecchis continued to be seen around the neighbourhood, as Stonie and Toadie were still students at Erinsborough High, and Stonie had started seeing Ramsay Street resident Cody Willis.
 And it wasn't long before Angie was back in the thick of Erinsborough activity - she got a job at the Coffee Shop in the Lassiter's Complex, where she proved to be an instant hit with the customers, dispensing daily doses of advice, gossip and laughs.

 When Stonie moved in with Mal Kennedy and Danni Stark at No. 32, Angie started feeling lonely at home on her own.
 Kev was always on the road, Toadie had been sent to Tindara to live with his Auntie Coral, and Shane was in jail again so Angie invited herself to stay with Stonie, Mal and Danni at No. 32.
 Although her visit was only supposed to last a few nights, Angie loved getting to look after the kids, and put off leaving for as long as she could.
 While Stonie had no problem having his mum around, Mal and Danni soon tired of her presence at No. 32, and when Angie sewed up the holes in Danni's jeans, she and Mal told Stonie that she would have to move out.
 But Mal and Danni gradually realised that Angie was well meaning and always had the best of intentions, and they agreed to let her stay on permanently.